rl-language/rl-language.github.io/_sources/ui_gameplay.md.txt

 The second, more performant implementation allows Rulebook code to **directly call** functions that update the view, without any kind of indirection.
 This pattern **breaks** many of the automatic tools provided by Rulebook—but most of them can be **partially or fully recovered**.

-* **Automatic tracing, and textual and binary serialization of the controller's execution** ✅ **Unchanged**
+* ✅ **Automatic tracing, and textual and binary serialization of the controller's execution** **Unchanged**

-* **Automatic bindings to write the view in multiple languages**

-* **Automatic bindings to execute the view independently from Rulebook** ❌ **Not meaningful** — This design intentionally blurs the line between view and controller.
+* ❌ **Automatic bindings to write the view in multiple languages, or to execute the view independently from Rulebook** **Not meaningful** — This design intentionally blurs the line between view and controller, there is no real distinction between view and controller.
+If this happens in isolated places, you can use conditional compilation to segretate UI elements from che controller.
-  If you need multiple interchangeable views (e.g., a web UI and a native UI), you can use the same techniques described for machine learning to isolate them.

-* **Automatic testing with fuzzers, machine learning, and proofs** ⚠️ **Preserved with conditional compilation** —
+* ⚠️ **Automatic testing with fuzzers, machine learning, and proofs** **Preserved with conditional compilation** —
   The compiler can be configured to exclude view-specific code when building Rulebook components for fuzzing, learning, or formal verification.
   If you want to use machine learning in a release build that includes the view, you can instruct the system to ignore view-related memory (like pointers to UI components) during training or tracing.

-* **Automatic textual and binary serialization of the model** ⚠️ **Requires annotation of view data structures** — Any view-related fields inside the model must be marked to be excluded from serialization.
+* ⚠️ **Automatic textual and binary serialization of the model** **Requires annotation of view data structures** — Any view-related fields inside the model must be marked to be excluded from serialization.
   After loading the model from disk, the view is responsible for **reinitializing those fields** as needed.